TeroKeso/mkdocs-material-q-hamk/docs/learn/Documentation.md

 ####  ✓ HAMK logo (& favicon)

 ???+ note "documentation"
-    <a href='https://squidfunk.github.io/mkdocs-material/setup/changing-the-logo-and-icons/'>MkDocs-material Changing the logo and icons</a>
+    MkDocs-material <a href='https://squidfunk.github.io/mkdocs-material/setup/changing-the-logo-and-icons/'>Changing the logo and icons</a>

 HAMK logo (white on transparent) used as logo and favicon.
 Other HAMK logo, <a href='https://www.hamk.fi/wp-content/themes/hamk/dist/graphic-background-full.svg?v=081d95ef6e7655f27b90'>black on transparent</a>: